 \subsection{Stacked MNIST Dataset}

-Experiments on stacked MNIST are commonly used to test the performance of suppressing mode collapse.
-According to~\cite{che2016mode}, the images in the stacked MNIST dataset are obtained by stacking three random single-channel images in MNIST~\cite{mnist}.
-Therefore, there will be 1,000 modes to be generated.
-In practice, the stacked images are produced in the training process.
+The effectiveness of suppressing mode collapse is frequently evaluated through experiments conducted on the stacked MNIST dataset.
+According to~\cite{che2016mode}, the images in the stacked MNIST dataset are obtained by stacking three random single-channel images from MNIST~\cite{mnist}.
+Therefore, there are 1,000 modes that need to be generated.
+In practice, the stacked images are produced dynamically in the training process.
 As there are too many possible stacked images, the real mean and standard deviation cannot be calculated before training.
 Therefore, GDF is not available.

 In order to demonstrate the effectiveness of both GDF and LDF, we first make a static stacked MNIST dataset containing 60,000 images for training, so the mean and standard deviation of the real distribution can be calculated.
 Considering the practice is different from previous methods, we do not involve other frameworks for comparisons in this experiment.
 The baseline has a DCGAN-like architecture which is the same as the one proposed by~\cite{pacgan}, which has been provided in the Appendix.
 Each network will generate 25,600 samples, and we compute the predicted class label of each image channel by a pre-trained MNIST classifier\footnote{https://github.com/fjxmlzn/PacGAN}.
 We report the number of modes for which at least one sample is generated.
 A higher mode number represents better results because it denotes that more modes are generated.
 We also report the Kullback-Leibler divergence (KL) between the generated samples and the real data over classes.
 A lower KL represents better results because it indicates that the generated distribution is more similar to the real one.